-In general, what are the consequences of being 3.5 adjudged "dominant" or a "monopolist"?
+3.5 In general, what are the consequences of being adjudged "dominant" or a "monopolist"?
 Is dominance or monopoly illegal per se (or subject to regulation), or are there specific types of conduct that are prohibited?

 Dominance itself is not prohibited, only the abuse of dominance is.
-Article 6 of Law No. 4054 does not define what constitutes "abuse" per se; however, it does provide examples of abusive behaviour.
+Article 6 of Law No. 4054 does not define what constitutes "abuse" per se, but it provides examples of abusive behaviour.